kubernetes/enhancements/keps/sig-scheduling/5710-workload-aware-preemption/README.md

   (e.g. caused by hardware failures)
 - Design rescheduling for workloads that will be preempted (rescheduling will be addressed in a separate dedicated KEP)
+- Change the preemption principle of avoiding preemption if a workload/pod can be scheduled without it.
+  If we decide to change that it will be addressed in a dedicated KEP.
+- Propose any tradeoff between preemption and cluster scale-up.
+- Design workload-level preemption triggerred by external schedulers

 ## Proposal